yushiangfu/study-notes/02-memory.md

 - Device tree blob (DTB)
    - The binary compiled from DTS
    - The format that kernel parses from during boot flow.
+- Memory management unit (MMU)
+   - Once it's enabled, the address CPU handles become virtual, and it takes translation to get the physical address.

 ## <a name="introduction"></a> Introduction